nova-pkgs/python/Doc/library/socketserver.rst

    .. method:: fileno()

       Return an integer file descriptor for the socket on which the server is listening.
-This function is most commonly passed to :mod:`selectors`, to allow monitoring multiple servers in the same process.
+This function is most commonly passed to :func:`select.select`, to allow monitoring multiple servers in the same process.